 Use the following procedure to configure a remote printer running in LPR mode in TCP/IP environments, unless that printer is an HP printer.
-If you are configuring a printer that uses an HP JetDirect card, go to "Creating HP Controlled Access Printers" on page 262 for instructions on completing this procedure.

-Note: LPR will only work if TCP/IP is configured correctly.
+NOTE: LPR will only work if TCP/IP is configured correctly.
 See the documentation on configuring TCP/IP on a NetWare server.

-1. From the browser's Object menu for the organization or organizational unit, select Create.
+1 From the browser's Object menu for the organization or organizational unit, select Create.